intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ConfigurationGuide.md

 * shape: the shape of your input data, e.g. a default config for pretrained imagenet is `3,224,224`.

 ## Inference Parameter Configuration
-* batch_size: the batch size you use for model inference
+* batch_size: the batch size you use for model inference, we recommend this value to be not small than 4 and not larger than 512, as batch size increases, you may get some gain in throughput and multiple times slow down in latency (inference time per batch).
 * top_n: the top-N result you want for output, **note:** if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.

 ## Log Configuration